kubernetes-sigs/gateway-api/site-src/guides/tls.md

 [TLS Certificate in Route](#tls-certificate-in-route) provides an example of how this feature can be used.

-Also, the Route Kind (`HTTPRoute`, `TLSRoute`, `TCPRoute`) is dependant on the protocol on the listener level.
+Also, as mentioned above, the Route Kind (`HTTPRoute`, `TLSRoute`, `TCPRoute`) is dependant on the protocol on the listener level.
 Listener Protocol `HTTPS` or `HTTP` allows to bind against `HTTPRoute` as the TLS Termination is done at the listener level and thus, only http information are used for routing.

 For `TLSRoute`, its allowed to bind against `TCP` and `TLS` depending on the mode.
 If the mode is `Terminate`, plain `TCP` routing is possible.
 If its `TLS`, its also possible to forward all TLS information for `TLS` Routing.